jrawbits/VE-Installer/config/ReadMe.md

 The configuration files are YAML, consisting of Key: Value pairs.

-The keys can be anything, but only the following will be examined:
+The keys can be anything (The samples contain 'Name', 'Date' and 'Description' for example), but only the following will be examined:

 Roots
+Components
 Locations
-Module
-Source
-Tests

-The values for each of those keys are sequence of elements (possibly just a single element).
+The structure of these

 ## Roots ##